16hayhurstm/House-Price-Prediction-Model/README.md

 - `matplotlib` for visualizations
 - `scikit-learn` for model training, evaluation, and feature engineering

-Despite having little prior experience with these packages, this project gave me the opportunity to build confidence and apply machine learning techniques to a real-world problem.
+Despite having little prior experience with these packages, this project gave me the opportunity to build confidence and apply machine learning techniques to a real world problem.

 ## Key Results
 **Before feature pruning**